venamax/dataincubator/ml/README.md

 ## A few helpful notes about performance.

+1. To deploy a model, we suggest using the
+   [`dill` library](https://pypi.python.org/pypi/dill) or
+   [`joblib`](http://scikit-learn.org/stable/modules/model_persistence.html) to
-1. To deploy a model (get a trained model into Heroku), we suggest using the [`dill` library](https://pypi.python.org/pypi/dill) or [`joblib`](http://scikit-learn.org/stable/modules/model_persistence.html) to save it to disk and check it into git.
+   save it to disk and check it into git.
 This allows you to train the model offline in another file but run it here by reading it in this file.
 The model is way too complicated to be trained in real-time!
-2. Make sure you load the `dill` file upon server start, not upon a call to `solution`.
-This can be done by loading the model the model into the global scope.
-The model is way too complicated to be even loaded in real-time!
+2. Make sure you load the `dill` file upon server start, not upon a call to the solution function.
+This can be done by loading the model into the global scope.
+The model is too complicated to be even loaded in real-time!
-3. Make sure you call `predict` once per call of `def solution`.
-This can be done because `predict` is made to take a list of elements.
+3. Make sure you call `predict` once per call of the solution function, and that it returns a single number.
+For testing convenience you may want to allow it to work using a list of json dicts as input, but during grading the model will be passed a single JSON blob at a time.
 4. You probably want to use GridSearchCV to find the best hyperparameters by splitting the data into training and test.
 But for the final model that you submit, don't forget to retrain on all your data (training and test) with